SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

     Declare a variable called ``http304Status`` that is an ``HTTPStatus``.
 Initialize it with (a ``statusCode`` that is ``304``, and a ``description`` that is ``"Not Modified"``).

-``HTTPStatus`` can also be used in a shorter form, without needing to provide the element names:
+``HTTPStatus`` tuples can also be created in a shorter form, without needing to provide the element names:

 .. testcode:: tuples